 No one should doubt that we are making progress.
 The GNP for the second quarter of 1983 shows growth at a 9.2 percent rate: The greatest quarterly expansion since 1975.
 The index of leading economic indicators has jumped 11 months in a row.
 Industrial output rose 2.1 percent in April; the highest monthly rise in 8 years, 1.2 percent in May, 1.0 percent in June, and 1.8 percent in July.
 Economists agree we are in a broad based recovery.
+The moderation in the pace of recovery-indicated by the 0.1 percent drop in the August economic indicators--hopefully indicates the recovery will be sustained over the long term.

-1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
+- 1. Inflation was cut to 3.9 percent in 1982, from 12.4 percent in 1980.
 This is the lowest inflation rate since 1972.
 Consumer prices rose just 2.4 percent in the 12-month period ending July 1983, the lowest since 1966.
 Inflation in 1983 so far is running at annual rate of 3.2 percent.
 Even with an upward "blip" in producer prices, the inflation picture remains very good.
-Labor productivity rose 5.7 percent in the second quarter, contributing to further progress on inflation.

-2. Interest rates are down.
+Labor productivity rose 5.7 percent in the second quarter, contributing to further progress on inflation. - 2.
+Interest rates are down.
 Although the prime rate is at 11 percent, it is still way down from the 21 percent that prevailed when President Reagan took office.
 Home mortgage rates are down since last year.
-Long-term rates for business loans are off about 3 points from a year ago.

-3. Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
+Long-term rates for business loans are off about 3 points from a year ago. - 3.
+Lower taxes with major improvements in tax equity will help buoy the recovery, both on the consumer side and on the investment side.
 The combined effect of the 1981 and 1982 tax bills has been to lower individual taxes over 3 years by \$344 billion, as well as improve compliance and tax fairness.
-Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment.

-4. Housing starts are up.
-At an annual rate of about 1.7 million in June and July, down slightly from May, new housing starts are the highest in 3 years.

-o Sales of new one-family houses in June were at an annual rate of 638,000.
+Lower individual rates boost personal income and restore incentive, while favorable capital cost recovery rules should spur investment. - 4.
+Housing starts are up.
+At an annual rate of about 1.7 million in June and July, down slightly from May, new housing starts are the highest in 3 years. - Sales of new one-family houses in June were at an annual rate of 638,000.
 While this is slightly below the May rate, it is up 73 percent from a year ago.
-Following a surge in the latter half of 1982, sales activity has moderated in the last 6 months.

-o During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
-About 56,000 new houses were sold in June.
+Following a surge in the latter half of 1982, sales activity has moderated in the last 6 months. - During the first 6 months of 1983, 326,000 houses were sold, up 68 percent from same period in 1982.
+About 56,000 new houses were sold in June. - B. Unemployment.

-B. Unemployment.
 The July unemployment rate fell from 10.0 percent to 9.5 percent, the largest monthly decline since December 1959.
+The September rate dropped further, to 9.3 percent.
 Total civilian employment now stands at 101.6 million, the highest level in our history.
 These figures indicate that the recovery is anything but anemic.
 According to Janet Norwood, Commissioner of the Bureau of Labor Statistics, the growth in employment at this point in the recovery is stronger than in any of the previous six recoveries.
-The number of unemployed has declined by 1.3 million since December 1982.
+The number of unemployed has declined by over 1.3 million since December 1982. - High unemployment has to come down and stay down without inflationary stimulus--that is what we have failed to do in the past.